-Decluttering my bookmarks; I happened upon ‘Moto and The City’ – quite possibly one of the best bike videos ever produced.
+Decluttering my bookmarks, I happened upon Moto and The City.
+It’s quite possibly one of the best moto videos ever produced.
 Shot seven years ago, this video was commissioned by Moscow-based clothing-store brand, Fott.

 I’m not entirely certain if the brand is still in existence, as its website has been offline for a week.
 Nevertheless, Fott whilst not being a motorcycling brand can still be credited with creating one of the most engaging motorcycling videos, you will likely have ever seen.